PhilipDaniels/gpx_simplifier/README.md

 The program looks for all the GPX files in the same directory as the EXE and writes a new ".simplified.gpx" file in the same directory.
 No input files are changed.

+# Possible enhancements

+The "&lt;metadata&gt;" and "&lt;name&gt;" nodes (the latter under the "&lt;trkpt&gt;" node) are currently stripped.
+They don't take up much space so they could be kept if needed.